FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-04 AI Security (Gísli).md

 ## Summary
 - Generative AI introduces a new paradigm of probabilistic software with unique security challenges.
 - The core vulnerability is the mixing of instructions and data in the context window, leading to prompt injection attacks.
-- Prompt injection is the new SQL injection.
+- Prompt injection is the new <abbr title="Structured Query Language">SQL</abbr> injection.
 - Developers must treat LLM outputs as untrusted user input and must implement robust validation and sanitization.
 - There are severe societal risks if we rely too much on Generative AI, and not just for security.
 - We must be proactive in addressing these challenges to ensure the safe and ethical deployment of AI technologies.